-During school weeks, teenage workers can work between the hours of 6 a.m. and 11 p.m.
-(Midnight if no school the next day).
+- During school weeks, teenage workers can work between the hours of 6 a.m. and 11 p.m.
+(Midnight if there is no school the next day).
 On school days, they can work no more than six hours per day and no more than a maximum of 32 hours per week.

 Type of Work

 Our law also prohibits teenagers under 18 years old from having certain job duties common to the restaurant and food service industry.
 These workplace activities are considered simply too dangerous for younger workers.
 Here are some examples:

 - Slaughtering or meat packing, meat processing or rendering activities (including the use of electric meat slicer machines)

 - Motor vehicle driving (not permitted at all for 16 years old workers, and no more than 25% of job time for 17 years old workers)

 - Manufacturing/processing of food products

 - The use of trash and/or cardboard compactor machines